[Date changed–posted 8/24/22 (replaces 7/30/20 edition)]

 2. Longevity Pay Eligibility

 a.
 Longevity pay is provided for employees who are regular full-time benefits eligible staff employees on the first workday of the month, are not on leave without pay on the first workday of the month, and have at least two years of lifetime service credit accrued by the last day of the preceding month.
+This will include administrative academic employees who have a primary position title of academic dean, assistant or associate vice provost, vice provost, senior vice provost, or provost.

 b.
 The percent effort of appointments at Texas Tech University and Texas Tech University Health Sciences Center will be combined in determining full-time employment.
 Texas Tech employees having split appointments among Texas Tech and other state institutions or agencies may not combine the percent of effort of all the appointments to establish full-time employment for longevity purposes.